 - 1) While separate berthing for quarantined individuals is optimal, living space is generally limited in austere settings.
 As such, berthing with individual rooms should provide adequate protection to allow quarantined individuals to remain in their room. - 2) Individuals placed on quarantine per CDC screening guidelines are instructed to stay in their room and conduct self-observation for the development of any symptoms. - 3) Teammates should check on the status of the quarantined individual several times daily and bring them food, water, and comfort items as needed. - 4) Social distancing is strictly enforced when the individual needs to use the bathroom for toilet and hygiene.
-They should not use the gym, MWR, or any other common areas while under quarantine. - 5) Depending on risk to force and mission requirements, mission critical personnel (including medical personnel) could be allowed to work (face covering, N-95 if possible, otherwise a cloth mask may be used).
+They should not use the gym, MWR, or any other common areas while under quarantine. - 5) Depending on risk to force and mission requirements, mission critical personnel (including medical personnel) could be allowed to work with a cloth face covering and thoroughly clean both face covering and workspace at least daily.
 Early engagement of nonmedical leadership in such decision making is essential.